 Whether you’re getting ready for bikini season or just looking to make a change in your diet, so you feel as amazing on the inside as you look on the outside, a ketogenic diet may be just what you’re looking for.

-Using a keto app makes it easier to track your progress.
+Using keto apps make it easier to track your progress.
 When it comes to the best keto app, the choice is simple: pick Team Keto.
 This app is a full system designed to make it easier to live the keto life by starting with a 15-day challenge.
 You may think that a whole ketogenic system would be expensive, but the Team Keto application is entirely free!

 Let’s play jeopardy: This diet is used to treat refractory epilepsy, and is considered low carb and high fat.
 If you answered, “what is a ketogenic diet,” you win the game!
 The ketogenic diet is composed of the macronutrient foundation of low carbohydrates, high fat, and moderate amounts of protein.
 We’ll explain the ins and outs of the diet below for a deeper understanding.